Our cellphone notifications are one of the most important in our day-to-day lives. They are helpful, beneficial, and even crucial to us.

 Table of Contents

-Pushover is a basic, push-based notification tool readily integrated into Web programs such as iPhone, Android, iPad, and Desktop, shell scripts, servers, network monitors such as Nagios.
+Pushover is an essential, push-based notification tool readily integrated into Web programs such as iPhone, Android, iPad, and Desktop, shell scripts, servers, network monitors such as Nagios.
 Simple and easy to use Pushover.
 The program contains:

 - Homepage and lock screen widgets.